linkdd/microci/README.rst

 -----

-Put a file named ``.microci.json`` at the root of your repository, and configure the webhook for push events to the right endpoint/
+Put a file named ``.microci.json`` at the root of your repository, and configure the webhook for push events to the right endpoint.

 If no file is present, the following configuration is assumed: